All Episodes

 I was right early in my career with Richard Jewell.

-I don't rush the judgment.
+I don't rush to judgment.

 Eight solid straight minutes of videotape.

-There's nothing you can tell me that's going to change my mind or what my eyes are showing me with the knowledge that I have accumulated, especially in the last seven years, as it relates to self-defense and the arts, martial arts in particular.
+There's nothing you can tell me that's going to change my mind or what my eyes are showing me with the knowledge that I have accumulated, especially in the last seven years as it relates to self-defense and the arts, martial arts in particular.

-Um the question is, okay, we've got to now protect these cities.
+Now the question is, okay, we've got to now protect these cities.

 That's where we are at this point.

-This guy's been arrested, charged murder in the third degree of manslaughter.
+This guy's been arrested, charged, murder in the third degree of manslaughter.

-If any on the others yet to be determined, my guess is there probably will be other people charged here.
+My guess is there probably will be other people charged here.

-Um not sure why.
+Not sure why.

-His staff raising money for the rioters, not sure why.
+His staff raising money for the rioters.

-Governor Cuomo in New York complaining the NYPD overreacted after these protests started in in New York City, as we've also been watching.
+Governor Cuomo in New York complaining the NYPD overreacted after these protests started in New York City, as we've also been watching.

-You know, we're watching again, not all, but the majority of these cities, democratic run cities, democratic governors.
+You know, we're watching, again, not all, but the majority of these cities, Democratic-run cities, Democratic governors.

-As a matter of fact, the time is long come and gone, and we've said this for years for cops to wear a cam at all times.
+As a matter of fact, the time is long come and gone, and we've said this for years, for cops to wear a cam at all times.

-This way we can get a more accurate, because and and it maybe through no fault of people's own.
+This way we can get a more accurate, and maybe through no fault of people's own, in the midst of any type of high-tension event, you might not remember things clearly.

 It's for everybody's best interest to make this mandatory.